fabiojmendes/doorsys-firmware/README.md

 espflash erase-region --port /dev/port 0x9000 0x6000
 ```

-This command will erase the NVS partition and wipe all configurations.
+This command erases the NVS partition and wipes all configurations.
 On next
-reboot Doorsys will restart AP mode so you can follow the steps for
+reboot, Doorsys restarts in AP mode so you can follow the steps for
 [initial configuration](#initial-configuration).

 ## Usage